-Our Program is constantly evolving, making sure that our graduates have the skills, insights and compassion to make a difference in today's world.
-Public Health is about everything we do as a society to promote, improve and protect the health of all individuals and communities.
-We are continuing to expand our academic program and course offerings, and have recruited new outstanding faculty.
-Our training programs include a Master of Public Health (MPH), a Dual MD-MPH, MSW-MPH (with the Fordham University Graduate School of Social Service) and DPM-MPH (with New York College of Podiatric Medicine) degrees, a Master of Science in Epidemiology (MS in Epidemiology), and an Advanced Certificate in Public Health.
-We have firmly established eight MPH tracks rounding out what is a comprehensive and interdisciplinary set of specializations in public health education.
-The MPH tracks include General Public Health, Epidemiology, Biostatistics, Environmental Health Sciences, Outcomes Research, Health Promotion & Disease Prevention, Health Care Management, and Global Health.
-In partnership with the Council on Education for Public Health (CEPH), our accreditation agency, we are regularly adjusting our core curriculum and program competencies to meet future public health challenges.
+We will make sure that once you graduate, you will have the skills, insights and compassion to make a difference in the world.
+Our program offerings include a Master of Public Health (MPH), a Dual MD-MPH, and DPM-MPH (with New York College of Podiatric Medicine) degrees, a Master of Science in Epidemiology (MS in Epidemiology), and an Advanced Certificate in Public Health.
+We have firmly established eight comprehensive and interdisciplinary MPH Concentrations: General Public Health, Epidemiology, Biostatistics, Environmental Health Sciences, Outcomes Research, Health Promotion & Disease Prevention, Health Care Management, and Global Health.
+We are regularly adjusting our core curriculum and program competencies to meet future public health challenges, and ensure our graduates stay at the vanguard of public health.

-I encourage all students to reach out to the Program Administration, their Track Advisors and Course Directors early on to seek advice and mentorship.
-Meet with our outstanding and engaged faculty, staff and current students at ISMMS and become involved in public health research, advocacy and practice.
+I encourage all students to reach out to the Program Administration, their Concentration Advisors and Course Directors to seek advice and mentorship early on.
+Engage with our outstanding faculty, staff and current students at ISMMS and become involved in public health research, advocacy and practice!

-A decade ago I worked as a public health manager in Sierra Leone.
-I helped set up an epidemiological surveillance system, supervised a malaria resistance study, and trained underpaid and therefore unmotivated health workers.
-Contact with patients was not the priority; I was supposed to care for the national health policy and not for specific patients.
-Like all policies, national health policies are influenced by societal needs, economic capacities and, sometimes nationalistic sentiments.
+A decade ago, I worked as a public health manager in Sierra Leone.
+I helped set up an epidemiological surveillance system, supervised a malaria resistance study, and trained underpaid health workers.
+Contact with patients was not the priority; I was supposed to care for the national health policy and not for patients.
+Like all policies, national health policies are influenced by societal needs, economic capacities and nationalistic sentiments.
 They do not aim to bring rapid relief to a suffering individual, but set conditions for a given society to become "healthier".
 Their slow evolution and implementation can often be tiring and frustrating.
 We all know of countless examples, from the ongoing challenges to enhance/improve vs. repeal/replace the Affordable Care Act here in the US, to achieving the Sustainable Development Goals, globally.
-My vision for everyone in the Graduate Program in Public Health at ISMMS is that, as public health practitioners, we will always remember that for a human being in distress it is the here and now.
+My vision for Public Health at ISMMS is that, as public health practitioners, we will always remember that for a human being in distress it is the here and now.
 Improving the health of human beings is the essence of public health.
 Keeping the individual at the center of all our work also means that we can approach overwhelming or unimaginable problems without despair.
-By focusing on the suffering human being, public health goes beyond mere analysis and implementation of health policies.
-It offers choices where there were none; it provides a human touch in an inhumane environment; and it may ultimately help reestablish human dignity.
+By focusing on the human being, public health goes beyond mere analysis and implementation of health policies.
+Public Health provides a human touch in an inhuman environment and ultimately helps to reestablish human dignity.
 I welcome everyone in our program to make this a reality.